Hallucinating 360{\deg}: Panoramic Street-View Generation via Local Scenes Diffusion and Probabilistic Prompting: Conclusion and Future Work

 \section{Conclusion and Future Work}

 \textit{Contribution:} In this paper, we propose the first panoramic generation method Percep360.
-By introducing the Local Scenes Diffusion Method , the panorama generation task is reformulated as a spatially continuous diffusion process, ensuring the coherence of panoramic images.
+By introducing the Local Scenes Diffusion Method, the panorama generation task is reformulated as a spatially continuous diffusion process, ensuring the coherence of panoramic images.
 Additionally, the Probabilistic Prompting Method dynamically selects the most relevant control cues, thereby improving the controllability of image generation.
 The generated data proves to be an effective form of data augmentation, leading to improved performance in downstream tasks.

 \textit{Limitation and Future Work:} In this paper, we focus on exploiting image coherence and the controllability of 2D features.
 The label mapping from six-view images to panoramic representations constitutes a critical component for efficient panoramic data generation.
-This will be addressed in our future work, where we intend to explore the transfer of pinhole-view annotations to panoramic domains.
 Furthermore, existing street-view generation approaches have largely overlooked the effective utilization of prompt features, which we identify as another key direction for future investigation.